Tutorials

 SketchUp is:

-• easy to learn (there are many tutorials on the internet)
+• Easy to learn (many tutorials can be found on the internet)

 This tutorial uses SketchUp Pro.

-Download here our SketchUp template.
-Herein are the layers and styles set up to get started right away.
-Now you can draw!
+Download our SketchUp template here .
+The layers and styles are set up here so you can get started right away.
+Now you can start drawing!

-• Draw your 3D model in 1:1 scale, or convert your existing 3D Model to 1:1 scale by scaling it.
-In this tutorial the model is drawn as it will look in reality, including the thickness of the material to be lasered.
-So you can immediately see what your model will look like.
+• Draw your 3D model in scale 1:1, or convert your existing 3D Model to scale 1:1 by scaling it.
+In this tutorial, the model is drawn as it will look in reality, including the thickness of the material to be lasered.
+This way you can immediately see what your model will look like.

 • Convert your 3D model from 3D to 2D.
-You can do this by rotating the various parts and placing them in a flat plane.
+You can do this by rotating the different parts and placing them in a flat plane.

 • When nesting, leave a small space between the parts: at least 2 mm (4 mm for foam).

 • Draw a frame of cutting lines along the edge of your drawing for a neat edge.
-If you do not draw a frame, we will position the drawing on a plate at our discretion.
-In doing so, it is possible that the edges of the plate will be cut instead of lasered.
+If you do not draw a frame, we will position the drawing on a plate as we see fit.
+It is possible that the edges of the plate are sawn instead of lasered.

-The distinction between cutting and engraving is made on the basis of colors:
+The distinction between cutting and engraving is made on the basis of colours:

-Note that unrecognized colors and layer names are automatically read in as 'cuts'.
-These lines are shown in blue in the preview.
+Please note: Unrecognized colors and layer names are automatically read as 'cutting'.
+These lines are shown blue in the preview.

-To export lines with a color, it is important in which layers the objects are (see the drawing lines).
+In order to export the lines with a color, it is important in which layers the objects are located (see the drawing rules ).

-• Draw according to the drawing rules in the appropriate layers:
+Draw according to the drawing rules in the correct layers:

-Put engraving lines in the layer 'line engraving'
+• Place engraving lines in the ' line engraving ' layer

 • Text must be converted to lines before it can be cut or engraved.

-To display the colors of the lines from different layers with the correct color, you will need to adjust the display settings in 'Styles'.
-In the SketchUp template, a Style has already been created with the correct settings called 'Laser Cut'.
+To display the colors of the lines from the different layers with the correct color, you will have to adjust the display settings in 'Styles'.
+In the SketchUp template, a Style has already been created with the correct settings called 'Laser cutting'.

 • Go to Window > Styles